aliyun/credentials-java/README.md

         config.setRoleSessionName("RoleSessionName");
         // Not required, limit the permissions of STS Token config.setPolicy("policy");
-        // Not required, the external ID of the RAM role
-        // This parameter is provided by an external party and is used to prevent the confused deputy problem. config.setExternalId("externalId");
         // Not required, limit the Valid time of STS Token config.setRoleSessionExpiration(3600);
         Client client = new Client(config);